Mindfulness & The Superyacht Stewardess

 - Emotions and urge surging: Coping with cravings can be challenging for us all; so the idea here is to notice how your body is responding to the urge.
 Replace the physical urge with knowledge, that in time it will pass.
 You are aware that nothing ever stays the same and life is a continual river of change.
 You have the power within you to resist the urge.

-By practicing mindfulness techniques, daily you will slowly be empowered to take your life into your own hands without judging yourself or placing unrealistic expectations upon your personal goals.
+By practising mindfulness techniques, daily you will slowly be empowered to take your life into your own hands without judging yourself or placing unrealistic expectations upon your personal goals.

-It is about being kind to you and giving you the tools to handle all of life’s little challenges in a calm state of awareness.
-So next time, you feel stressed or upset, remember to take a step back, breath and focus on what you are doing.
-If you practice mindfulness daily then your life as a Superyacht stewardess will get easier and easier.
+It is about being kind to yourself and giving yourself the tools to handle all of life’s little challenges in a calm state of awareness.